What Is the Literal Translation of Karma?

 Moreover, in a society that increasingly values compassion, empathy, and social justice, Karma serves as a reminder that our actions have far-reaching consequences beyond ourselves.
 It prompts individuals to consider the impact of their choices on others and the environment, fostering a sense of interconnectedness and collective responsibility.
 Ultimately, the modern interpretation of Karma highlights the power each individual holds in shaping their own destiny and the world around them.

-See also What Is the Myth of Kama?
+See also What Is Kama in Vedas?

 Frequently Asked Questions